get-a-job/xpress-ts-template/README.md

 The minified versions of these can be included to our source code in the `public/vendors` folder.
 These can then be added to the layout file.

 ## Github actions

+A simple github action that install dependencies and run tests

+> This is included so renovate can update dependencies

+##  Testcontianers

+Install postgrest and pg.

+Update vitest config to have a 60 second timeout so testcontainers can start

+Add github action to enable test containers on github.

+> This means test containers no longer work locally